 The church and parish enclosure of Guipronvel (link)

 The oratories (link)

 "War vor ha war zouar" = On sea and land

 The largest municipality in the Pays d'Iroise, with its 43 km2, boasts the highest menhir in Europe on its territory, thus proving the seniority of its human occupation.
 The name Plouarzel comes from the name of Saint Arzel, a Welsh monk who came to found the parish in the VIe century.
 At the end of the Middle Ages, Hervé de Porsmoguer, a brilliant captain from Plouarzel, whose motto became that of the town, distinguished himself in front of Pointe St-Mathieu in a naval battle against the English.
 He sacrificed his brand new warship and his entire crew in order to sink the enemy flagship.

-Plouarzel, which enjoyed a brilliant boom thanks to the cultivation of wheat and flax, did not disdain the harvesting of seaweed, which was burned on the coast to supply soda breads to coastal factories, since the middle of the 19th century onwards.
+Knowing a brilliant development thanks to the culture of the wheat and the flax, Plouarzel did not disdain either, from the middle of the XIXth century, the harvest of the seaweed which was burned on the coast to provide bread of soda to the factories of the coast.

-Today it is an agricultural commune of 3701 inhabitants which shelters at the tip of Corsen the C.R.O.S.S. monitoring and safeguarding the very intense naval traffic between the Cotentin peninsula to the tip of Penmarc'h.
+In 2024, this farming community of 3,942 inhabitants will be home to the CROSS at the tip of Corsen, monitoring and safeguarding the intense naval traffic from the Cotentin peninsula to the tip of Penmarc'h.